ampproject/amphtml/extensions/amp-script/amp-script.md

 You may export functions to act as the data source for an `<amp-list>`.
 The exported function must return either JSON, or a Promise which will eventually contain JSON.

-The API is available on the global scope, and has the following signature:
+The export API is available on the global scope, and has the following signature:

 ```js
 /**